action pack / cobra starting

 COBRA ending: next steps to verify

-Use this if COBRA is running out or the user is thinking about stopping it early.
+Use this if COBRA is running out or you are thinking about stopping it early.

 COBRA and Marketplace FAQ